Inverse SRB measures for endomorphisms on surfaces: Introduction and results

-We also provide specific examples of coexistence of inverse SRB measures with different folding entropies.
+Finally, we provide specific examples of coexistence of inverse SRB measures with different folding entropies, even when the equidistributed one is unique.

-\begin{pro} There are examples of transitive maps $g \in \mathcal{U} \subset End_m(\TT^2)$ with, at least, two inverse SRB measures.
+\begin{prop} There are examples of transitive maps $g \in End^{1+}(\TT^2)$ with, at least, two inverse SRB measures.
 These measures have different folding entropy and their unique lifts to the natural extension disintegrate along its fibres in different ways.
-The basin of each inverse SRB projects to the whole torus. \end{pro}
+The basin of each inverse SRB projects to the whole torus. \end{prop}